Neotys-Labs/Ldap/README.md

 ## Overview

 This repository contains NeoLoad Advanced Actions that allows performance testers using NeoLoad to connect LDAP Server & perform lookup for account.
- Other types of look also can implement.
+ Other types of lookup also can implement.

 | Property           | Value                                                                         |
 |--------------------|-------------------------------------------------------------------------------|